 The 2015 vintage is available now, click here to purchase and stay tuned for the 2016 release next year.

 The next big Hunter Valley development is officially underway.
-Yesterday Brokenwood Wines broke ground on their highly anticipated Cellar Door complex, due to open in late 2018.
+Brokenwood Wines have broken ground on their highly anticipated Cellar Door complex, due to open in late 2018.

 Along with the aim of boosting business, the new space will also bring more people to the Hunter region and increase local jobs.

 Chief Winemaker and Managing Director, Iain Riggs said, “This marks a significant moment in Brokenwood’s history.
 Our current Cellar Door was built in the 70’s so this new venture means a lot to us, but most importantly it will allow for more fun and exciting wine experiences for our dedicated customers”.

 Innovative architecture and design duo, Eduardo and Maria Villa from Sydney’s Villa & Villa were brought on board to create a “Home in the Hunter” for Brokenwood’s wine club members and the Hunter Valley’s growing tourism.
 Integrated Project Group will manage the construction.

 The building will feature a mixed palette of natural materials and will house a range of flexible spaces, all themed around the enjoyment of great wine.

 Gone is the traditional long central bar, instead, Brokenwood has opted for customer-focused wine pods.
 Guests can relax by a fire with a rare drop thanks to an Enomatic wine dispenser that will allow previously not-for-tasting and museum wines to be available.

 Brokenwood will also feature a selection of wine on tap, which they have been successfully trialling in bars around the country.